Chehre: Soundtrack

 The music of film was composed by Vishal–Shekhar and Gourov Dasgupta while lyrics written by Farhan Memon and Rumy Jafry.

 Reception

-Upon release, Chehre received mixed to positive reviews from the film critics.

 Taran Adarsh of Bollywood Hungama gave the film 3.5 stars out of 5 calling Chehre "Engrossing" and wrote, "Captivating screenplay + wonderful performances by the principal cast makes chehre an interesting watch."

-Shubhra Gupta of The Indian Express gave the film 1.5 stars out of 5 saying that "the film stodgy plot spoils the cast performance".
+Shubhra Gupta of The Indian Express gave the film 1.5 stars out of 5 saying that, "the film stodgy plot spoils the cast performance."

-Renuka Vyavahare of The Times of India gave 2.5(out of 5) stars and said: "Chehre aims to make a social commentary on the state of criminal justice in India.
-The idea at the outset is interesting, but it stops at just that".
+Renuka Vyavahare of The Times of India gave 2.5 (out of 5) stars and said, "Chehre aims to make a social commentary on the state of criminal justice in India.
+The idea at the outset is interesting, but it stops at just that."

-Archita Kashyap of Firstpost gave the film 2.5 out of 5 stars and wrote,"Chehre aims to cock a snook at the present-day fast-paced chasing of ambitions, money, and success but becomes too preachy at times".
+Archita Kashyap of Firstpost gave the film 2.5 out of 5 stars and wrote, "Chehre aims to cock a snook at the present-day fast-paced chasing of ambitions, money, and success but becomes too preachy at times."